 When I think of childhood, I think of my great-grandmother’s French chocolate cake — le gâteau au chocolat de Mamie.
-Every year for my birthday my mom would ask me what kind of cake I wanted and every year, without fail, I asked for this specific chocolate cake.
+Every year for my birthday, my mom would ask me what kind of cake I wanted, and every year, without fail, I asked for this specific chocolate cake.
 Its rich chocolate flavor never disappoints.
 To this day, no birthday seems complete without it.
-I truly hope you and yours enjoy and cherish this recipe as much as my family and I have over the years.
+I genuinely hope you and yours enjoy and cherish this recipe as much as my family and I have.

 French Chocolate Cake Baking Tips

 How to melt chocolate & butter in a double boiler

 - Fill your bottom pot (or saucepan) with 1 to 2 inches of water and place over medium heat.
 Slowly bring water to a boil.